systopia/de.systopia.contracts/docs/contract-modifications.md

 ## Modifying a contract directly

 Contracts can also be modified by updating the contract directly (for example, via the Contract API or via the contract edit form).
 When an attempt is made to modified a contract directly, the contract extension checks to ensure that the modification is allowed by the contract extension.
-If it is valid, the update is made and a *completed* contract modification activity is 'reverse engineered' for the contract.
+If it is valid, the update is made and a *completed* contract modification activity is recorded for the contract.

-Note that if a contract is updated and no signifincant changes are made, then no contract modification actitivities will be recorded.
+Note that if a contract is updated and no significant changes are made, then no contract modification activity will be recorded.

 ## Multiple scheduled modifications